 New train for cruise-goers: Trenitalia launches the Civitavecchia Express

-Cruise travellers docking at the port of Civitavecchia are on the rise (there were 2,427,000 passengers in 2018, making it the first port in our country), so Trenitalia, the main train operator in Italy, decided to launch a new shuttle service to accommodate all of those wanting to visit Rome and make it back to their ship in time.
+Cruise travellers docking at the port of Civitavecchia are on the rise (there were 2,427,000 passengers in 2018, making it the first port in our country), so Trenitalia, the main train operator in Italy, has decided to launch a new shuttle service to accommodate all of those wanting to visit Rome and make it back to their ship in time.

 Dubbed “Civitavecchia Express“, like the Leonardo Express connecting the Leonardo Da Vinci airport at Fiumicino with the city of Rome, the train is tailored to the needs of cruise passengers: a non-stop service designed to accommodate visitors who are short on time but don’t want to miss the chance to see at least some of the most important Roman landmarks.